hamikm/wine-cellar-inventory/README.md

 ### Populate your database
 Get a printed sticker and put it on your bottle.
 Scan the label to open the web app - the default camera app in iOS can do it.
 Fill in the add form.

-## The stack
-HTML/CSS frontend with light usage of JQuery.
-AWS backend with a single lambda function, a single DynamoDB table, and Cognito authentication.
-QR codes are generated with a Python script.

 ## Drinkability classification
 When an entry doesn't have a lower and upper drink-by year, I consider it
 * "mature" up to three years after vintage